prince-chrismc/blog/blog/2024-02-12-pkg-mngr-roundup/index.md

 :::note[Changelog]

-2024-02-13: Added Mamba suggested by u/mjklaim
+* 2024-02-13: Added Mamba suggested by u/mjklaim
-2024-02-20: Added SoupBuild suggested by u/mwasplund
+* 2024-02-20: Added SoupBuild suggested by u/mwasplund
+* 2024-04-07:
+  * Moved NixOS up the list because package selection vs the platform limitations and it's ability to make dedicated environments.
+  * Moved Buckaroo to honorable mentions because it's not been updated in three years.

 :::